liulab-dfci/TRUST4/README.md

 			-t INT: number of threads (default: 1)
-			--barcode STRING: if -b, bam field for barcode; if -1 -2/-u, file containing barcodes (defaul: not used) --barcodeRange INT INT CHAR: start, end(-1 for lenght-1), strand in a barcode is the true barcode (default: 0 -1 +) --barcodeWhiteList STRING: path to the barcode whitelist (default: not used) --read1Range INT INT: start, end(-1 for length-1) in -1/-u files for genomic sequence (default: 0 -1) --read2Range INT INT: start, end(-1 for length-1) in -2 files for genomic sequence (default: 0 -1) --mateIdSuffixLen INT: the suffix length in read id for mate. (default: not used)
+			--barcode STRING: if -b, bam field for barcode; if -1 -2/-u, file containing barcodes (defaul: not used) --barcodeRange INT INT CHAR: start, end(-1 for lenght-1), strand in a barcode is the true barcode (default: 0 -1 +) --barcodeWhitelist STRING: path to the barcode whitelist (default: not used) --read1Range INT INT: start, end(-1 for length-1) in -1/-u files for genomic sequence (default: 0 -1) --read2Range INT INT: start, end(-1 for length-1) in -2 files for genomic sequence (default: 0 -1) --mateIdSuffixLen INT: the suffix length in read id for mate. (default: not used)